The Masters weather forecast after thunderstorms hit Augusta

 Masters weather: Is there a chance of more thunderstorms?

-The weather improved ahead of the start of the Masters on Thursday, but there is a 30 per cent chance of rain on Friday, which will also bring the breeziest day of the week.
+The weather improved ahead of the start of the Masters on Thursday, but there is a 20% chance of rain on Saturday.

 Saturday: Sunny becoming partly cloudy with a 20% chance for an afternoon shower; Low: 8°C; High: 19°C; Winds: NNW 6-12 mph